-John Kofi Mensah - Managing Director
+Dr. John Kofi Mensah

+Managing Director

 Dr. John Kofi Mensah is the Managing Director of the Bank.
-He was appointed Managing Director of the Bank on August 1, 2017.
+He was appointed the Managing Director of the Bank on August 1, 2017.
 He is 60 years.
 Dr. John Kofi Mensah is a renowned Economist and Banker with 29 years of experience in different sectors of banking ranging from start-up and delinquent banks operations, credit and treasury management of universal banks.
-Prior to this appointment, he held various roles at the Bank for Housing and Construction, Securities Discount Company (SDC), International Commercial Bank (Now FBN Bank), Unibank, First Capital Bank and also served as board member at Cocoa Processing Company, Ghana Telecom University and Family Fountain Assets & Securities Limited
+Prior to this appointment, he held various positions at the Bank for Housing and Construction, Securities Discount Company (SDC), International Commercial Bank (now FBN Bank), Unibank, First Capital Bank and also served as board member at Cocoa Processing Company, Ghana Telecom University and Family Fountain Assets & Securities Limited

-He holds a Doctorate in Business Administration (Finance) from the University of Zurich, Switzerland.
+He holds a doctorate in Business Administration (Finance) from the University of Zurich, Switzerland.
 He holds an MSc (Banking and Finance), Cum Laude from Finafrica in Milan, Italy and a BA (Economics & Statistics) from the University of Ghana-Legon.

-Biographical information of directors
+Biographical information of Directors

-Age category Number of directors
+Age Category Number of Directors

 Up to - 40 years 2

 41 - 60 years 4

-Above 60 years 3
+Above 60 years 5